ajwheeler/Korg.jl/docs/src/devdocs.md

 [TOPbase](http://cdsweb.u-strasbg.fr/topbase/topbase.html).

-For a given species (e.g. neutral C or singly-ionized C) TOPbase provides many tables of bound-free cross-sections (without stimulated emission correction), as functions of wavelength, for various ion species.
+For a given species (e.g. neutral C or singly-ionized C) TOPbase provides many tables of bound-free cross-sections (without stimulated emission correction), as functions of wavelength.
 The ``weighted_bf_cross_section_TOPBase`` can be used to compute the effective bound-free cross-section (including corrections from stimulated emission), assuming LTE, for the given species.

 Our tentative plan for the future is to use ``weighted_bf_cross_section_TOPBase`` for each species to construct a 2D tables of the effective bound-free cross-section that can be interpolated over